Interstellar Mapping and Acceleration Probe: Profile

-After launch, the spacecraft will take several months to transit to about 1500000 km away from Earth towards the Sun at what is called the first Lagrange point (L1).
-The spacecraft will then use on-board propulsion to insert into an approximately 10° x 5° Lissajous orbit around L1, very similar to the orbit of Advanced Composition Explorer (ACE).
-The baseline mission is 3 years, but all expendables are designed for a lifetime of more than 5 years.
+After launch, the spacecraft took several months to transit to about 1500000 km away from Earth towards the Sun at what is called the first Lagrange point (L1).
+The spacecraft then used on-board propulsion to insert into an +/−9.5° ×+/-3.9° Lissajous orbit around L1, very similar to the orbit of Advanced Composition Explorer (ACE).
+The baseline mission is 2 years, but all expendables are designed for a lifetime of more than 5 years.